mathieukapfer/howto/howto_install_opencv.md

   - set bin path:  `export PATH=$PATH:~/Project/opencv/build/bin/`

 #### GO !
-Now, you can go to `opencv_extra/testdata` and execute for perf test.
+Now, you can go to `opencv_extra/testdata` and launch perf test.
 Hereafter is the result of `opencv_perf_photo`

 ```bash